----But colony and liberty are incompatible.
+"\\\\But colony and liberty are incompatible.
 They can no more exist together than fire and water.
 The Canadas have greater, far greater causes of complaint, than we had, when we belonged to Great Britain.
 Our colonial councils were elective, theirs are appointed by the crown; and that is one of the points at issue in their present troubles.
 We had town governments; they are forbidden to have them, because England considers, and justly, that town governments are so many nurseries of Freedom.
-We had roads, they have next to none; we had public schools, they have absolutely none; we had but a few foreign troops quartered upon us, they have great armies; we were permitted to bear arms, they are not; we elected our civil and militial officers, they do not; we had the collection and destribution of monies, they have not; we had a fair and impartial pannel of jury, they have not; we, in short, possessed all the means and instruments which are withheld from them. through fear that if they possessed these means and instruments they, also, after our example, would instantly aspire to independence.
+We had roads, they have next to none; we had public schools, they have absolutely none; we had but a few foreign troops quartered upon us, they have great armies; we were permitted to bear arms, they are not; we elected our civil and militia officers, they do not; we had the collection and destribution of monies, they have not; we had a fair and impartial pannel of jury, they have not; we, in short, possessed all the means and instruments which are withheld from them through fear that if they possessed these means and instruments they, also, after our example, would instantly aspire to independence.
 At the present time, they are consigned to the tender mercies of military despotism, martial law, and occupation of the country by armed hosts of imported mercenaries.
-Their trustworthy public men cut off by the judicial murder of courts martial, banished or driver into Their villages given up to sack and conflagration; their young men, some sabred in the field without quarter, otherwise murdered in cold blood, and without trial, after battle is over; their women violated; the bodies of their slain patriots left to rot on the ground unburied, or turned over to beasts to devour!
-God of justice where sleeps thy thunto I decent with of its sore lute shu peti der ces uni ere pro ada mot pead be felos remot t and inst mistaken, the is monstrous been misgovfor any body every one of declaration of tyranny perNot that Englisher foreign patible.
-They r.
-The Canalaint, than we Our colonial y the crown; esent troubles, idden to have tly, that town We had om. schools, they n treops quarvere permitted vil and militia d destribution impartial panssessed all the d from them, ns and instruistantly aspire are consigned ı, martial law, ts of imported cut off by the or driver intol conflagration ; ithout quarter, out trial, after es of their slain turned over to eps thy thunder?
+Their trustworthy public men cut off by the judicial murder of courts martial, banished or driven into exile.
+Their villages given up to sack and conflagration; their young men, some sabred in the field without quarter. otherwise murdered in cold blood, and without trial, after battle is over; their women violated; the bodies of their slain patriots left to rot on the ground unburied, or turned over to beasts to devour!
+God of justice where sleeps thy thurder?
 Is there no vengeance?
-Is there no vials of wrath to be poured on those mearnate demons, who do those deeds of ignominy and horror?
+Is there no vials of wrath to be poured on those incarnate demons, who do those deeds of ignominy and horror?
 Is it to be endured, does it not make the blood boil? does it not torture the feelings with racking pain that Europeans,-hireling soldiers of fortune, aliens to the land and its people, the base and sordid tools of transatlantic lust of power, should pollute the rich soil of America with such enormities?
 We shudder at the recital of these very acts of horror, when perpetrated by Turks in Greece, or by Russians in Poland.-Shall they happen at our door stone, and awaken no condemnation?
 They shall not, they will not, until the declaration of independence be expanged from our memories, and every sentiment of patriotism and freedom which hallowed the Revolution be extinguished in our hearts.